- From the hosting services perspective, it is a SaaS,

 - APS controller

-- A service in the hosting platform integrating the latter with APS applications.
+- A service in the hosting platform integrating the latter with APS applications and management systems by means of

 - APS ecosystem